Harasisco/Dockerizing_Node.js/README.md

 ## Customization

 Feel free to customize the Node.js web app and the Docker configuration to suit your needs.
 You can modify the source code in the ``` server.js ``` file and update the Dockerfile as necessary.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and create a pull request.
-We welcome contributions from the community!